 - SRI

 - Keyhole Garden

 - Terracing

 - 100-Fold Garden

-- Tire gardens

-- Zai holes

-- Trellising

-- FMNR

-Creation and Exploration
+- Creation and

+Exploration

-Interns, in their AoR, have the opportunity to explore and learn about tropical small-scale agriculture.
+Interns, in their AoR, have the opportunity to explore and learn about tropical smallscale agriculture.
 This often looks like:

 Planting crops: Interns will plant and manage annual and biennial crops in conjunction with their personal interest and the Global Farm's needs.